advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

 ```

+## Promise concepts

+This has been adapted from this [article on ES6 promises](http://www.html5rocks.com/en/tutorials/es6/promises/).
+A promise can be:

+* fulfilled The callback/action relating to the promise succeeded
+* rejected  The callback/action relating to the promise failed
+* pending   The callback/action has not been fulfilled or rejected yet
+* completed The callback/action has been fulfilled/resolved or rejected

+Java is not single threaded, meaning that two bits of code can run at
+the same time, so the design of this promise and streaming library takes
+that into account.

+There are three types of promises:
+* Callback promises
+* Blocking promises (for testing and legacy integration)
+* Replay promises (allow promises to be handled on the same thread as caller)

+Replay promises are the most like their JS cousins.
+Replay promises are usually
+managed by the Reakt `Reactor` and supports environments like Vert.x and QBit.
+See the wiki for more details on Replay promises.

 ## Building and running the example

 To do a complete build and run all of the tests navigate to the project folder and use gradle.